PromontoryProtean/WebFormsFileManager/README.md

 - jQuery (http://jquery.com)

 Some of the features are:
-- Detail and Tile views.
+- Detail and tile views.
+- Image thumbnails in tile view.
+- Click a file in tile view to see file details such as name, path, date/time details, size, image dimensions and image preview.
 - Multi-file upload with progress monitoring.
 - Public and secure directories.
 - Bulk delete.

+#Requirements
+Visual Studio or a web server that can host an ASP.NET v4.5.2 website.

 #Configuration
-You can set the UserUploadDirectory in the appSettings section of the Web.config file.
+You can edit the UserUploadDirectory in the appSettings section of the Web.config file.
 The secure file directory is hard coded to App_Data/secure-files.

 #Security
 Make sure to set the path to the UserUploadDirectory in the Web.config file to make sure that users cannot upload and execute malicious files.